 Now that we have briefly went over the psychological science of beauty, I want to talk about a few observations of mine regarding the not so…tangible aspects of beauty.
 When we make a judgement of whether someone or something is beautiful, we would be remiss if we didn’t l take into consideration all aspects of beauty.
 Of course, this is all my opinion on my view of beauty, so it may differ from yours.
 That’s alright.
 The old saying’s “beauty comes in all shapes and sizes”, “beauty is in the eye of the beholder”, and “there is beauty in everything” show their truths a bit here.

-I don’t really think it is something cliche if you believe what is being said.
-I think these hold true and are beliefs for a lot of people.
-Out twisted human minds and society lead us to believe there are expectations for what is held in beauty.
-Lets take art for an example.
-If you go into an art museum and ask 10 different people their opinion on a piece of art, then chances are you will get ten different answers.
 Each person will see the beauty from a different perspective, and everything that has brought them to this point will influence their view on it.
 You may even have a few who find the work of art ugly or unattractive, but that is okay because we each see things differently.
 I think the same mentality holds true when you are measuring the physical beauty or attractiveness of a person.

 Beauty is a State of Mind

 I truly believe this.
-I see beauty as a way to express yourself confidently without any fear of what someone may think, say, or react to how you look, are dressed, or your general attitude toward things.
+I see beauty as a way to express yourself confidently without any fear of what someone may think, say, or react to how you look, are dress, or your general attitude toward things.
 You have to admit that someone who is confident (not over confident and narcissistic) in who they are can bring a certain attractive energy into any situation.
 If you take a look at celebrities like Lady Gaga or even Miley Cirus you can tell pretty quickly they don’t really give two flips about what people think of them, their actions, or how they look.

 …being nude is more about creative expression rather than a political statement.